 - The costs of family members or loved ones taking time to care for the injured person.

-To find out if you have a claim, speak to an experienced compensation lawyer.
+To find out if you have a claim, speak to an experienced car accident lawyer.
 Get in touch with Cairns Compensation Lawyers.